Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Spot the fad diets.
 Fad diets come and go—and so does your weight.
 Before starting on any diet program, make sure that:

 Make every meal count.
 Bypassing meals—especially breakfast—to save calories is a bad idea since you’re likely to over-compensate (binge) at other times during the day.
 Besides, you can actually lose weight by eating breakfast.
 Studies show that people who eat breakfast tend to carry less weight than those who do not.
 A healthy breakfast keeps blood sugar and hormone levels stable while the metabolism buzzes along at a higher level, burning more calories.
-If you don’t particularly enjoy breakfast, consider eating some of your favorite healthy lunch or dinner options as an alternative in the morning.
+If you don’t particularly enjoy breakfast, consider eating some of your favourite healthy lunch or dinner options as an alternative in the morning.

 Resist emotional eating.
 Emotional eating means consuming large quantities of comfort or junk food to try to heal an emotional situation.
 Not only does this lead to weight management problems, it can also prevent us from dealing with, or resolving, the situation that is driving us to eat.
 You can help by recognizing that this type of eating is in response to feelings instead of hunger, and by identifying your eating triggers.
 Keep a diary of what and when you eat, and identify your thoughts and feelings.
 You may begin to see a pattern of emotional eating.
-Then talk to a doctor, nutritionist and/or counselor to help you learn how to substitute food with more appropriate management techniques.
+Then talk to a doctor, registered dietician and/or counsellor to help you learn how to substitute food with more appropriate management techniques.

 Be a strategy-safe dieter.
 In your dieting plan, include flexible food choices, weight goals set by a health professional, the recommended daily allowances for vitamins and minerals, and a long-term approach to weight maintenance.
 Plans should also improve overall eating habits, increase physical activity, and modify lifestyle habits that may contribute to weight gain.
 Consult with your doctor if you plan to lose more than 15 to 20 pounds, have any health problems or take any medication on a regular basis.